-An applicant will only be rejected after consideration of the Mitigating Circumstances Policy, including but not limited to successful rent payment history over the past 48 months.
-The causes for rejection are further outlined in each of the sections noted below.
+An applicant will only be rejected after consideration of the Mitigating Circumstances Policy the causes for rejection are further outlined in each of the sections noted below.

 Certification Process

 Upon initial occupancy, household income cannot exceed the income restriction for the respective unit size as determined by the area median income which is adjusted for household size.